DUI with Blood Alcohol Over .16

 - Don’t admit that you have been drinking

-- Don’t make statements without your Pittsburgh DUI Lawyer
+- Don’t make statements without your DUI Lawyer in Pittsburgh

 - The stop was illegal and the police didn’t follow due procedure